 - No, a competitor won't require to be member of the USA Karate or wear a USA Karate patch in order to compete.

-I just saw on the registration forms (PDF or JPG) that is asking for USA Karate member #, can we just leave it blank?
+I just saw on the registration forms (on-line, PDF or JPG) that is asking for USA Karate member #, can we just leave it blank?

 - Yes. please.